What is Exposed Aggregate?

 It’s ability to be customised with different types of stones and colours makes it a popular option for any new home build or renovation.

-While the versatility of exposed aggregate allows you to create a design and finish that is unique, complimentary, and will add value to your property.
+While the versatility of this concrete style allows you to create a design and finish that is unique, complimentary, and will add value to your property.

-This type of decorative concrete finish is produced first by creating a mix of coloured and various sized stones that can be pre-chosen or customised to your liking.
-From here the mix is poured for your project, then a retardant is applied to prevent the top 3 – 5mm of concrete from setting, which allows the process to expose the aggregate.
-In exposing the aggregate the top layer of cement is removed through a special process, exposing the natural stones in the concrete.
+This type of decorative concrete finish is produced first by creating a mix of coloured and various sized stones that come in a ready-mix concrete or customised to your liking.
+From here the mix is delivered and poured for your project over a flattened area of sand and gravel.
+Then a retardant is applied to prevent the top 3 – 5mm of concrete from setting, which allows for concrete contractors to expose the stones.
+To expose the multi-coloured stones, the top layer of cement is removed through a special process, exposing the natural stones in the concrete.

 Quartz, pebbles and sand are the most commonly used, but granite and other natural stones are sometimes added to an application to create a stylish finish.